Whistleblowing Policy

 a breach of any other legal obligation; or

-is being, has been, or is likely to be, committed.
+concealment of any of the above; is being, has been, or is likely to be, committed.
 It is not necessary for you to have proof that such an act is being, has been, or is likely to be, committed - a reasonable belief is sufficient.
-You have no responsibility for investigating the matter - it is the charity's responsibility to ensure that an investigation takes place.
+You have no responsibility for investigating the matter - it is the organisation’s responsibility to ensure that an investigation takes place.

 If you make a protected disclosure you have the right not to be dismissed, subjected to any other detriment, or victimised, because you have made a disclosure.
 We encourage you to raise your concerns under this procedure in the first instance.